Kohberger’s first Ada County hearing next week; proceedings will be li...

-BOISE — Bryan Kohberger will have his first hearing in Ada County on Sept.
+BOISE — Byan Kohberger will have his first hearing in Ada County on Sept.
 26 in front of Judge Steven Hippler.

 The hearing, slated for 1 p.m.
 Pacific, will be a status conference held at the Ada County Courthouse in Boise, according to court documents.
 Kohberger was transferred to Ada County Jail on Sunday.